 11-MINUTE READ · By Misty Faucheux

 Since its release, Google has been furiously updating Data Studio with new features.
-The latest whirlwind of offerings includes three new releases during the month of July: Search Console connector, Data Blending and the ability to more easily share your reports with a wider audience.
+The latest whirlwind of offerings includes three new releases: Search Console connector, Data Blending, and the ability to more easily share your reports with a wider audience.
 Both provide opportunities to better view your data as well as add new data sources, including offline data.

 The new Search Console connector allows you to pull in 16 months’ worth of data, which is extremely useful, especially if you’re trying to identify different trends or if you want to do year-over-year comparisons.